jboynyc/textnets/docs/tutorial.rst

 In visualizations of the projected network, you may want to scale nodes according to centrality.
-Pass the argument ``scale_nodes_by`` with a value of "betweenness," "closeness," "degree," "strength," or "eigenvector_centrality."
+Pass the argument ``scale_nodes_by`` with a value of "betweenness," "closeness," "harmonic," "degree," "strength," or "eigenvector_centrality."
+In the document network, you can also use textual spanning, as demonstrated above.

 Label nodes using the boolean argument ``label_nodes``.
 As above, ``show_clusters`` will mark groups of nodes with a community structure.